Over the years, I have found that there are two types of CMA candidates: those who excel at Multiple Choice Question tests, and those who loathe them.

 Three hours may seem like a lot of time to answer 100 CMA multiple choice questions, but it will fly by quickly.

-Aim for 90 seconds per question and don’t get hung up on questions that you feel totally stumped on.
-If you stick to this time frame you should have 30 minutes at the end of your exam to review your answers or go back and complete questions you missed before.
+Aim for 90 seconds per question, and don’t get hung up on questions that you feel totally stumped on.
+If you stick to this time frame, you should have 30 minutes at the end of your exam to review your answers or go back and complete the questions you missed before.

-Remember, all questions carry the same weight in points so you want to answer as many as possible before losing precious time.
-Trying to figure out one tough question may mean potentially missing out on the opportunity to answer easier ones where you could have easily earned the point.
+Remember, all questions carry the same weight in points, so you want to answer as many as possible before losing precious time.
+Trying to figure out one tough question may mean potentially missing out on the opportunity to answer easier ones where you could have quickly earned the point.